 - Least recent: Identifies the winner record based on the least recency.
 Requires a date or a numeric field to define the recency.

-- Specify the normalization and precision settings in similar way as specified in the cross entity matching.
+- Specify the normalization and precision settings.

 You can create multiple deduplication rules for an entity.

 Running the match process now groups the records based on the conditions defined in the deduplication rules.
 After grouping the records, the merge policy is applied to identify the winner record.

 This winner record is then passed on to the cross-entity matching, along with the non-winner records (for example, alternate IDs) to improve the matching quality.

 Any custom match rules defined overwrite deduplication rules.
 If a deduplication rule identifies matching records, and a custom match rule is set to never match those records, then these two records won't be matched.

 After running the match process, you will see the deduplication stats in the key metrics tiles.